mcalsada/IDS_AddOn_Server_RoutingRule/readme.md

 IDS server addon for enhanced routing rules.
 This addon could easily serve as a template for any routing rule that you may want to schedule.
 In addition, you could easily add other functionality (adding info to fields, generating emails, etc).

+**Becareful with server addons:  they are very powerful and can do great good...or great damage.**

+**This addon has not yet been approved by Atlas Systems.**

 -------------
 Configuration
 -------------